zaaath/easyXDM-test/README.md

-This is a simple example application that shows easyXDM
+This is a simple example application that shows easyXDM.
+Instructions are taken from http://easyxdm.net/wp/2010/03/17/setting-up-your-first-socket/

 RUN
 ---